 Aire BAKraft Expedition Price: $1,999.00

-With a little bit of extra care these boats can and will last a long long time.
-In fact they come with a Lifetime Warranty.
-What’s especially rad about the AIRE BAKraft is it’s ability to bounce of rocks on the water.
+With a little bit of extra care, these boats can and will last a long long time.
+In fact, they come with a Lifetime Warranty.
+What’s especially rad about the AIRE BAKraft is its ability to bounce off rocks on the water.

 I like to unpack my raft at the end of the day and rinse it down with a hose.
 And then store the boat out of the sun.
 Caring for your Packraft should be no different than your mountain bike.
 Plus you never know what sort of critters may have jumped on board during your adventure.

 The first thing you should do is take the silly “inflation bag” that comes with most packrafts and throw it away or better yet use it to store some gear as trying to fill a boat this way is a good way to get turned off from the sport.
 Instead, buy a floor pump ($36.95) or hand pump or anything but a bag of air.